 The European Mathematical Society

-To train mathematicians from the least developed regions to say the Masters level, it is not efficient, nor necessary, to send them to institutions of the highest level.
+To train mathematicians from the least developed regions to say the Masters level, it is neither efficient nor necessary to send them to institutions of the highest level.
 Indeed among the emerging economical regions there are very good centres which can train mathematicians to the Masters level and higher.
-After the Master's degree, if the student is capable, then we can try to find ways of sending him or her to Europe to do a Ph.D.
-In fact, EMS-CDC, in collaboration with CIMPA, has already educated a Cambodian student in Vietnam to Masters level, with two more doing the course in 2010/2011.
+Indeed after obtaining a Master degree and equipped with strong background, the capable student can access any PhD program, within the region and beyond, say e.g. Europe.

-It is in this spirit that our committee wishes to propose a scheme of Emerging Regional Centres of Excellence (ERCE).
+It is important that institutes that play a central role in education at a regional leval are supported in their activity.
+It is in this spirit that our committee has initiated a scheme of Emerging Regional Centres of Excellence (ERCE).
 The idea is for EMS to select, endorse and help a number of such centres to offer training to M.Sc. level to students from less developed countries in their region.
-Following the above encouraging example, provided there are institutions in the emerging economies who are interested in participating, and with the backing of the EMS, our committee is confident that such a scheme will work well.
+Following the above encouraging examples, provided there are institutions in the emerging economies who are interested in participating, and with the backing of the EMS, our committee is confident that such a scheme can reap dividends.

 - The centre is of good scientific standing in the region and neighboring regions.